Sugar painting: Folktale

 Some say that it is created by a Chinese writer, Chen Zi'ang (陳子昂), during Tang Dynasty.
 He loved to eat brown sugar, but he liked to eat it in a unique way that he can both appreciate like an artwork and enjoy like sweets.
 So he melted the sugar and cast the sugar into molds to form its shape.
 One day, as he was holding the sugar casting on his hand, the prince passed by and saw it.
 He asked for it and took it away.
 After he got back, the emperor saw it and thought of it as an interesting invention.
 He complimented Chen Zi'ang and gives it a name, “sugar pancake”.
 So it became a snack popular in the court.
 After he left the palace, he spread this technique in his hometown, located in modern Sichuan province.
 Because of the emperor's compliment, this form of art and food became popular quickly and developed as the sugar painting nowadays.

 Objects

 Customers spin the arrow to select the figure to be created.

-This snack is popular among children.
-Customers (especially children) usually select a figure by spinning the arrow on a wheel which will randomly land on popular objects.
-These objects include animals, like duck, fish, monkey, dog, bird.
-The subject of painting can be personalized as well.
-The common objects are usually objects that symbolize fortune or famous characters from Chinese classical novels.
-For example, artists can paint Chinese mythical creatures, Chinese gods, fictional characters from the Chinese opera (ex. warriors), plants (ex.
-Flowers), daily objects (ex. bicycles), and fortune symbols (ex. dragon and phoenix).Almost everything can be painted, depending on the skills and creativity of the artists.
+The snack is popular among children.
+Customers, especially children, usually select a figure by spinning an arrow on a wheel, which will randomly land on a subject.
+Animals, such as the duck, fish, monkey, dog, or bird, are common.
+Other commonly depicted subjects are famous characters from Chinese classical novels, mythical creatures, Chinese gods, fictional characters from Chinese operas, plants or flowers, symbols of fortune such as the dragon or phoenix, and everyday objects such as bicycles.

 Location

 Authentic sugar painting can be found in Sichuan province.
-But since it become more and more popular, it can also be found in Henan, Tianjin, Beijing, and so on.
+Since the practice has increased in popularity, it can also be found in other regions of China, such as Henan, Tianjin, Beijing, and so on.

-An artist is making and displaying his sugar painting in a People's Park in Jiangxi province, China.
+Artist creating and displaying sugar paintings in Jiangxi province, China.